grapl-security/grapl/src/js/grapl-cdk/README.md

 3. `cd swarm` and run `python3 swarm_setup.py $GRAPL_DEPLOY_NAME`
    where `$GRAPL_DEPLOY_NAME` is the same `deployName` you configured above in `bin/grapl-cdk.ts`.
 This script will output logs to the console indicating which instance is the swarm manager.
+It will also output logs containing the hostname of each swarm instance.
+You will need these in subsequent steps.

 4. Navigate to the [AWS Session Manager console](https://console.aws.amazon.com/systems-manager/session-manager)